weixiyen/MMO/docs/frontend_dev.md

 Overview
 =======

-SB is the global namespace (window.SB or this.SB)
+WEB is the global namespace (window.WEB or this.WEB)

-SleeperBot is an application that does not require refreshing the browser.
+MMO is an application that does not require refreshing the browser.
 It uses html5 pushState to swap from page to page.
-SB to the user is not a network of pages, but one single online application.
+MMO to the user is not a network of pages, but one single online application.

-SleeperBot's front-end consists of the following concepts
+MMO's front-end consists of the following concepts

 - UI modules
 - Helper Functions

 UI Modules
 ------
-Everything in SleeperBot is a UI Module.
+Everything in MMO is a UI Module.
 The page layout is 1 UI Module.
 The feed widget is another UI Module.
 The account bar at the top is another UI Module.